manniwood/pgxtras/README.md

 This way of determining which SQL column names go with which Go struct field names should cover a lot more of the standard naming conventions of both languages.

+## Interfaces `Querier`, `Execer`, and `QuerierExecer`

+I end up using these interfaces a lot in my code: instead of using concrete `pgx.Conn`, `pgxpool.Pool`, `pgx.Tx`, and `pgxpool.Tx` arguments in my functions and methods, I just use one of `Querier`, `Execer`, or `QuerierExecer` instead.
+This way, my data access functions and methods are not restricted to just using one of `pgx.Conn`, `pgxpool.Pool`, `pgx.Tx`, or `pgxpool.Tx`.

+If you only intend to use these interfaces, don't bother importing this whole module; just cut and paste these interfaces into your own project;
+the license on this module is quite permissive.